Skip to content

 Guatemala City

-During a police raid of a warehouse belonging to the Mexican cartel “Los Zetas” outside of Guatemala City in 2009, 600 grenades, 11 machine guns, 5000 rounds of ammunition, landmines and military uniforms were found in boxes labelled “Guatemalan Military Industry”.
-It is reported that the cartel obtained these weapons and ammunition through sale or theft from the Mariscal Zavala military base between July 2007 and January 2008.
+During a police raid of a warehouse belonging to the Mexican cartel 'Los Zetas' outside of Guatemala City in 2009, 600 grenades, 11 machine guns, 5,000 rounds of ammunition, landmines and military uniforms were found in boxes labelled 'Guatemalan Military Industry'.
+The cartel reportedly obtained these weapons and ammunition through sale or theft from the Mariscal Zavala military base between July 2007 and January 2008.

 2004